 Throughout the two years of the course you will develop higher order exam skills which will enable you to achieve high grades.
 You will have the opportunity to work in groups, participate in classroom discussions and debates and develop your independent research skills.

-Business students tend to progress on to a variety of differences courses at university, in particular business-related subjects, but degree course choices are very varied according to discipline because of how well business compliments a wide range of other A level choices.
-Students are also able to use their skills in business to enter direct employment or an apprenticeship.
+Business students tend to progress on to a variety of different courses at university, or use their skills in business to enter direct employment, self-employment or an apprenticeship.

 We have no additional entry requirements for this A level.

 Admissions Webinar - 6.00 pm 6:00pm on 4th October 2021